envato-archive/auth0-logs-to-s3/README.md

 ## Usage

-Go to [Sumologic](https://www.sumologic.com) account to inspect logs
+Go to [Sumo Logic](https://www.sumologic.com) account to inspect logs

-Under the covers, it depends on [logs-to-sumologic](https://www.npmjs.com/package/logs-to-sumologic), which provides a brief description on using live tailing in sumologic for test purposes.
+Under the covers, it depends on [logs-to-sumologic](https://www.npmjs.com/package/logs-to-sumologic), which provides a brief description on using live tailing in Sumo Logic for test purposes.

-Note that this extension is configured to talk to a Sumologic HTTP Collector Endpoint.
+Note that this extension is configured to talk to a Sumo Logic HTTP Collector Endpoint.

 ## Filters